 We have a fundamental responsibility to be good stewards of the environment and the world’s resources.
 Our goal, however, is to move beyond an approach of simply “using less” and to create buildings that also “do more.”
 With a deep understanding of the role that the built environment plays in shaping both societies and the physical world, we believe that we can profoundly and proactively strengthen communities and society by creating more resilient and more equitable design.

-We have a flourishing sustainable design practice that is responsible for over 30 million square feet of projects, covering approximately $10.2 billion in construction costs.
-Our portfolio includes over 100 third party verified projects, and we employ over 100 LEED Accredited Professionals within our firm.
+We have a flourishing sustainable design practice that is responsible for over 30 million square feet of projects, covering more than $15 billion in construction costs.
+Our portfolio includes over 130 third-party verified projects encompassing more than 40 million square feet, and we employ over 100 LEED Accredited Professionals within our firm.
 In 2018, Corgan joined the AIA 2030 Commitment, which prioritizes energy performance and working toward carbon-neutral buildings.
 We are committed to implementing a thoughtful and integrated approach to all our designs that balances both the built and natural environment.

-As a testament to our commitment to sustainability and wellness, our global headquarters is LEED Silver certified and WELL Gold certified.
+As a testament to our commitment to sustainability and wellness, our global headquarters is LEED Gold certified and WELL Gold certified.
 Learn more about our WELL certification here.